kotlin-hands-on/hands-on/Introduction to Coroutines/08_Channels.md

 By default, a "Rendezvous" channel is created.

-In the following example, we create a “Rendezvous” channel, two producer coroutines and one consumer coroutine:
+In the following example, we create a “Rendezvous” channel, two producer coroutines, and one consumer coroutine:

 ```kotlin
 import kotlinx.coroutines.channels.Channel